Mission 21 · Stage 3

 1

-Each time loop() runs, we add 1 to loopCount — the variable remembers the total.
+Every time loop() runs, we add 1 to loopCount.
+The box remembers the new total.

 loopCount = loopCount + 1;